 What UChicago college essay prompt will you have to respond to?

-The main goal of writing a school application essay is to demonstrate your knowledge and skills, show that you are a creative personality, who deserves an opportunity to get an education in this certain educational establishment.
+The main goal of writing an application essay is to demonstrate your knowledge and skills, show that you are a creative personality who deserves an opportunity to get an education in this honourable educational establishment.
 In order to achieve this goal, you need to work hard because applying for the University of Chicago isn’t as easy as ABC.

 Before you proceed to write college essays, you’re recommended to learn more about unique UChicago college essays, their ACT guide, and check the ultimate University of Chicago essay breakdowns here.
 Keep in mind that there are two categories of questions, which means that applicants should submit two college essay papers, as a part of the admission process:

 - The first prompt hasn’t been changed for years.
-It is the college essay prompt that sounds like “Why have you chosen the University of Chicago?”
+It is the college essay prompt the main idea of which is “Why have you chosen the University of Chicago?”

-- Here, you are free to choose any option among 5-6 topics.
+- In the second part, you are free to choose any option among 5-6 topics.
 We will consider them later in this article.

 Question 1: Why do you want to get an education at the University of Chicago?